Bob Hartley: Colorado Avalanche

 Another notable milestone from the 2000–01 NHL season for Hartley included coaching the North American All-Star team to a 14–11 victory on home ice.
-Hartley brought the Stanley Cup to his hometown of Hawkesbury, bringing the trophy to the PPG Industries plant he worked at.
-The following season, the team won their eighth consecutive division title and looked sharp in their quest for a second consecutive Stanley Cup.
-At the start of the playoffs, Hartley became the first head coach since Billy Reay to guide his teams to four consecutive conference final appearances.
+Hartley brought the Stanley Cup to his hometown of Hawkesbury, bringing the trophy to the PPG Industries plant where he worked while also coaching the Hawks.
+The following season, the team won its eighth consecutive division title and looked sharp in its quest for a second consecutive Stanley Cup.
+At the start of the the playoffs, Hartley became the first head coach since Billy Reay to guide his teams to four consecutive conference final appearances.
 After two grueling playoff series victories over the Los Angeles Kings and San Jose Sharks, in a repeat of the 1997 Western Finals, the team bowed to the archrival Detroit Red Wings, who would go on to win the Stanley Cup.
-Hartley's tenure with the Avalanche ended on December 17, 2002, when the team endured a 10–8–9–4 start and he was replaced by assistant coach Tony Granato.
+Hartley's tenure with the Avalanche ended on December 17, 2002, when the team endured a 10–8–9–4 start, and he was replaced by assistant coach Tony Granato.
 Hartley left the Avalanche franchise with a 193–109–48 regular season record and a 49–31 playoff record.
 His 193 wins were the most in the Colorado portion of franchise history at the time.
 He became the only coach in team history to record 40 or more wins during his first four seasons as head coach.